Dying Light: The Beast: Development

-The Beast was originally intended to be the second downloadable content pack for Dying Light 2: Stay Human.
+The Beast was originally intended to be the second downloadable content pack for Dying Light 2 Stay Human.
 After the pack's main story and its script were leaked by a dataminer in April 2023, the team pivoted to turn it into a separate game.
 Techland described the game as a compact experience, being shorter than both Dying Light and Dying Light 2.
-The game also had a linear narrative, as opposed to the branching structure introduced in Dying Light 2.
+Unlike Dying Light 2, the game features a more linear narrative structure.
 According to Tymon Smektala, Techland's franchise director, the decision to bring back Crane as the game's protagonist was met with enthusiasm within the studio.
 Crane, who was "older, more haunted, and driven by a strong desire for revenge", was voiced by Roger Craig Smith.
 Smith added that he was surprised when Techland asked him to return to the role due to the character's fate in Dying Light and its expansion, The Following.

 According to Techland, the game had a larger emphasis on survival when compared with Dying Light 2, with the team seeking to "recapture" the fear players may have experienced when they first played Dying Light.
-Weapons and vehicles were not durable in the game, forcing players to adapt to different combat scenarios.
+Weapons and vehicles degrade over time, encouraging players to adapt to different combat situations.
 Castor Woods was described by the team as a "rural, forested valley" inspired by Twin Peaks.
 While the natural setting provided fewer opportunities for players to use parkour skills for transversal, landmarks and buildings in the game were designed to ensure players must use the agility of Crane to reach their objectives.
 The game uses an evolved version of Techland's C-Engine.

 The Beast was officially announced by Techland at Gamescom 2024.
 The game was initially set to be released for PlayStation 5, Windows, and Xbox Series X/S in August 2025, but in July it was announced that the game would be delayed to September.
 Players who owned the Ultimate Edition of Dying Light 2 will receive The Beast for free, as Techland "wanted to show appreciation for the community who patiently waited for the DLC".
 The Ultimate Edition, however, was removed from sale in September 2024.

 Reception

-Dying Light: The Beast received "generally favorable" reviews for the Windows and PlayStation 5 versions while the Xbox Series X/S version received "mixed or average" reviews, according to review aggregator website Metacritic.
+Dying Light: The Beast received "generally favorable" reviews, according to review aggregator website Metacritic.